 While I successfully raised $60 million throughout our journey, the cap table structure created by early investors made future funding impossible.
 New investors wouldn't touch us, not because of performance, but because of deal terms that made their potential returns unviable.

 This is a critical lesson we're applying at FinalLayer: how you structure early rounds can doom your company years later, regardless of execution.
+Understanding what makes a cap table unfundable helps you avoid these mistakes from day one.

 Building FinalLayer: The Next Chapter